Generic Name: Lanthanum Chewable Tablets (LAN tha num)

 - Do not take antacids within 2 hours before or 2 hours after taking Fosrenol (lanthanum chewable tablets).

 - This medicine prevents many other drugs from getting into the body.
-If you take other drugs, check with your doctor or pharmacist to see if you need to take them at some other time than this medicine.
+If you take other drugs, check with your doctor or pharmacist to see if you need to take them at some other time than Fosrenol (lanthanum chewable tablets).

-- Keep taking Fosrenol as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep taking Fosrenol (lanthanum chewable tablets) as you have been told by your doctor or other health care provider, even if you feel well.

 - To gain the most benefit, do not miss doses.

 - Chew or crush well.
 Do not swallow it whole.